If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Introduction

-We provide a concrete example in Figure \ref{fig:reranking rationale} for a query sketch against gallery photos (though note that our approach is not limited to sketch-photo retrieval).
-The query sketch of some wooden doors (A) initially assigns a low rank to the gallery glass doors (B), even though they both belong to the same class.
-However, the gallery image of the church doors (C) contains similar visual features to the sketch (e.g.~curved door shape, wooden material).
+We provide a concrete example in Figure \ref{fig:reranking rationale} for a query sketch against gallery photos, though note that our approach is not limited to sketch-photo retrieval.
+The query sketch of some wooden doors (A) initially assigns a low rank to the gallery glass doors (B), since they do not match in material (wood versus glass), shape (curved versus square) or locale (without and with door frame).
+However, a gallery image of church doors (C) does share some visual features with the sketch (curved door shape, wooden material).
 The church doors contain some similarity to the glass doors (both are within door frames) however the shape and materials are different and so (B) is ranked relatively low in the gallery-gallery ranks for (C).
 However, the gallery image of the street house doors (D) are similar enough to (C) to be highly ranked (both contain a wooden door within a door frame) and, in turn, the house doors (D) are similar enough to the glass doors (B) to be highly ranked in the gallery-gallery ranks for (D) (rectangular door, within door frame).
-Our iterative re-ranking process is able to discover such connections and raise the rank position of difficult matches such as (B) against a very different query (A).
+Our iterative re-ranking process is able to discover such semantic links and raise the rank position of difficult matches such as (B) against a very different query (A).